AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 The Cost of Speeding Tickets in Oregon

-Oregon as a state has speeding laws for its highways, while each city has its own penalties for speeding on local roads.
-In this section, we’ll focus on the state penalties for speeding, which is a violation that only includes a fine — no imprisonment.
+Oregon has statewide speeding laws for its highways, and each city has its own penalties for speeding on local roads.
+In this section, we’ll focus on the state penalties for speeding, which is a violation that only includes a fine.

 Over 100 mph over limit: 30-90 days